ptm5247/htgb-RL-DS/320_FP/pages/data_collection.md

 I terminated this program after a total of about 20,000 replays were downloaded, as I felt like that was a large enough sample size to perform my analysis.
 At this point, there is a sub-folder in the `summaries` folder for each rank containing the statistics for thousands of matches, each stored in a JSON file.
-Now, we are ready to move onto the next step: Pre-Processing.
+Now, we are ready to move on to the next step: Pre-Processing.

 Continue with [Pre-Processing](pre_processing.md){:.heading.flip-title}
 {:.read-more}